-The applicant must provide a copy of a Capital Needs Assessment that thoroughly addresses all the issues identified.
+Provide a copy of a Capital Needs Assessment that thoroughly addresses all the issues identified.
 CNA Requirements are available in the Application Toolkit located at: HOME Program - Montana Housing (mt.gov).

-6. Uniform Relocation Act and Residential Anti-displacement and Relocation Assistance Plan (if applicable)
+7. Uniform Relocation Act and Residential Anti-displacement and Relocation Assistance Plan (if applicable)

-The Uniform Relocation Act (URA) requirements apply when HOME or HTF funds are proposed for acquisition, demolition, or rehabilitation of any property or structures.
-If applicants are proposing the use of HOME or HTF funds for property or structures already occupied by residential households, a General Information Notice (GIN) should be sent as soon as possible (even prior to application) to all occupants informing them that the land on which they reside or the building they occupy is being considered to receive HOME or HTF assistance has been requested and informing them there is no intent to evict the occupants or involuntarily relocate them because of the proposed HOME or HTF activity.
+The Uniform Relocation Act (URA) and Section 104(d) requirements, as well as the provisions found in 24 CFR 92.535 apply when HOME-ARP funds are proposed for acquisition, demolition, or rehabilitation of any property or structures.
+If applicants are proposing the use of HOME-ARP funds for property or structures already occupied by residential households, a General Information Notice (GIN) should be sent as soon as possible (even prior to application) to all occupants informing them that the land on which they reside or the building they occupy is being considered to receive HOME-ARP assistance has been requested and informing them there is no intent to evict the occupants or involuntarily relocate them because of the proposed HOME-ARP activity.

-Each application for HOME or HTF funds for acquisition, demolition, or rehabilitation of any property or structures must be accompanied by a Residential Anti-displacement and Relocation Assistance Plan, which provides the policy the applicant will follow if project activities trigger the URA.
-See the Application Toolkit for a template for a Residential Anti-displacement and Relocation Assistance Plan.
+Each application for HOME-ARP funds for acquisition, demolition, or rehabilitation of any property or structures must be accompanied by a Residential Anti-displacement and Relocation Assistance Plan, which provides the policy the applicant will follow if project activities trigger the URA.
+See the Application Toolkit for a template.

-7. Draft Management Plan
+8. Draft Management Plan

-Each application for HOME or HTF funds must be accompanied by a draft project construction management plan that identifies all project partners and their capacity, responsibilities, and roles.
-See Application Toolkit for a Construction Management Plan template.
+Each application for HOME-ARP funds must be accompanied by a draft project construction management plan that identifies all project partners and their capacity, responsibilities, and roles.
+See the Application Toolkit for a template.